 Which SAFe Class Should I Take?

-The POPM class (POPM) focuses in on the Product Owner (PO) and Product Manager (PM) roles in SAFe. you will get good insight into the Essential level of SAFe but doesn’t stray outside those two levels very much.
-You’ll get good insight into the role in the PO and PM and how they work on driving value at the day to day level.
+The POPM class (POPM) focuses on the Product Owner (PO) and Product Manager (PM) roles in SAFe. you will get a good insight into the Essential level of SAFe but don’t stray outside those two levels very much, and the role of the PO and PM and how they work on driving value at the day-to-day level.
 This class does not have the Program Increment (PI) Planning exercise as part of it, but it does discuss the role of the PO and PM in preparing for PI Planning, executing PI Planning, and the follow-up that comes after the planning event.
 If you’re wanting to learn to be a PO or PM, this course is highly recommended.

 First up for the intermediate classes is the SAFe Scrum Master class (SSM).
 Like the POPM class, this one focuses on the bottom tier of the SAFe framework.
 It talks more about the role of the Scrum Master (SM) role both in teams and in ARTs.
 There is a lot of focus on how to run Scrum ceremonies, how to build strong teams, and how to coach and guide your team.
 This class is an excellent resource for anyone wanting to become an SM.
 While you do not need to have previous Scrum experience, I would highly recommend that you be familiar with the terminology and have read over the process enough to understand the differences between Scrum and Waterfall.
 If you have previous experience with Scrum and/or another Scrum Master certification you will have a much easier time with this course.